 In 2015, the Provincial Investment in Affordable Housing (PIAH) program was announced.
 This is a commitment of $355 million to create more than 2000 affordable rental housing units in B.C.
 The investment will be distributed over five years and it is hoped that this could fund this project for Gibsons.

 In June, initial concept plans were presented at a Public Open House for two Town owned sites.
 Also, a feasibility study investigated the cost and viability of a possible affordable housing project on either site.
-One of the two sites at 571 Shaw Road next to the Christenson Village seniors care home, has recently been sold for the development of a new seniors care home.
-The other site is located at the end of Shaw Road and Eaglecrest Drive where a portion of the Charman Creek lands is proposed to be used for the affordable housing project.
+Council chose the Charman Creek lands, located at the end of Shaw Road and Eaglecrest Drive where a portion of the lands is proposed to be used for the affordable housing project.

 The feasibility analysis shows the total cost of the project to be around $ 9,000,000.
-With senior government funding this could result in the creation of 40 rental apartments consisting of a mix of 1, 2, and 3 bedroom units.
+With senior government funding this could result in the creation of 40 rental apartments consisting of a mix of 1, 2, and 3-bedroom units.
 The site would offer a mix of market rents ($ 1,300 – $ 1,850) as well as reduced monthly rents ($ 1,100 to $ 1,500 and $ 900 to $ 1,138) with rent reductions of anywhere between $ 200 up to $ 700 below market levels.
 This mix of rental options of market and below market apartments would provide affordable housing options to independent seniors or other singles, lone parents, couples, and couples with children.
 SCAHS would operate and manage the buildings.
-Click here to view the current site plans.

 Old RCMP site (749 School Road)

-Under the Surplus Federal Real Property for Homelessness Initiative, Council is currently applying to acquire the property to pursue a vision to offer transitional/supporting housing at the site.
+Under the Surplus Federal Real Property for Homelessness Initiative, Council is interested in acquiring the property to pursue a vision to offer transitional/supporting housing at the site.
 For more information, please read this Memo to Council re SFRPHI dated March 14, 2018.

 Franklin Road/Harmony Lane and other road end dedications